Resource Center > Blog

 By shifting DAST scans left, and integrating them into the SDLC, developers and application security professionals can detect vulnerabilities early, and remediate them before they appear in production.
 Bright completes scans in minutes and achieves zero false positives, by automatically validating every vulnerability.
 This allows developers to adopt the solution and use it throughout the development lifecycle.

-Scan any web app, or REST, SOAP and GraphQL APIs to prevent CSRF vulnerabilities: try Bright free
+Scan any web app, or REST and GraphQL APIs to prevent CSRF vulnerabilities with Bright!

 See Additional Guides on Key Application Security Topics